CraryPrimitiveMan/awesome-with-star/awesome/mislavcimpersak_awesome-dev-fun.md

 ## SaaS

-- [Fuck off as a Service](https://github.com/tomdionysus/foaas) - Provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off. :star:1796
+- [Fuck off as a Service](https://github.com/tomdionysus/foaas) - Provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off. :star:1797
-- [Booleans as a Service](https://booleans.io/) - Create, read, update & delete boolean.
+- ~~[Booleans as a Service](https://booleans.io/) - Create, read, update & delete boolean.~~
 - [/dev/null as a Service](https://devnull-as-a-service.com/) - The first DaaS provider.

 ## Browser extensions

-- [Cloud to butt](https://github.com/panicsteve/cloud-to-butt) - Chrome extension that replaces occurrences of 'the cloud' with 'my butt'. :star:1242
+- [Cloud to butt](https://github.com/panicsteve/cloud-to-butt) - Chrome extension that replaces occurrences of 'the cloud' with 'my butt'. :star:1243
 - [Outcognito Mode](https://github.com/hrldcpr/outcognito-mode) - Incognito Mode for extroverts. :star:3
 - [NonAd Block](https://chrome.google.com/webstore/detail/nonad-block/mjdphmpknkepficogfmnfhabmlngggip?hl=en-US) - Blocks any content that is not an ad.
 - [Youtube Notch Mode](https://chrome.google.com/webstore/detail/youtube-notch-mode/fiklbelmepfnpojheaklfnhfhbfkmibb) - Youtube Notch Mode is a chrome extension that adds the ugly, black cut out seen at the top of the iPhone X to every Youtube video.
 Why?
 Because it's more beautiful.